pagkly/Zed/Investopedia3/Earnings Per Share (EPS).md

 ### What is a good earnings per share (EPS)?

 What counts as a “good” earnings per share (EPS) will depend on factors such as the recent performance of the company, the performance of its competitors, and the expectations of the analysts who follow the stock.
 Sometimes, a company might report growing EPS but the stock might decline in price if analysts were expecting an even higher number.
 Likewise, a shrinking EPS figure might nonetheless lead to a price increase if analysts were expecting an even worse result.
-It is important to always judge EPS in relation to the company’s share price, such as by looking at the company’s [price to earnings ratio (P/E)](https://www.investopedia.com/terms/p/price-earningsratio.asp) or [earnings yield](https://www.investopedia.com/terms/e/earningsyield.asp).
+It is important to always judge EPS in relation to the company’s share price, such as by looking at the company’s [[price to earnings ratio (P/E)]](https://www.investopedia.com/terms/p/price-earningsratio.asp) or [[earnings yield]](https://www.investopedia.com/terms/e/earningsyield.asp).

 ### What is the difference between basic EPS and diluted EPS?